syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/Chart-types/stack-column.md

 ## Series customization

-The following properties can be used to customize the stacked `stacked column` series.
+The following properties can be used to customize the `stacked column` series.

 * [fill](../../api/chart3d/series3DModel/#fill) – Specifies the color of the series.
 * [opacity](../../api/chart3d/series3DModel/#opacity) – Specifies the opacity of [fill](../../api/chart3d/series3DModel/#fill).